 Our sojourn on the river comes to a close with one of our favorite paddling stretches, from the Tua River to scenic Pinhao, a journey of about 3 hours.
 We are

 A transfer to the airport is included today for your departing flight.

 Physical Rating: Moderate to Difficult

 Our Portugal kayaking adventure includes five days of flatwater river kayaking at a beginner level.
-This trip is suitable for those with little to no paddling experience, although you should know in advance that you are physically able to kayak the minimum daily distance, and that you actually enjoy kayaking, before signing on for this tour.
+This trip is suitable for those with little to no paddling experience, although you should know in advance that you are physically able to kayak the minimum daily distance, and that you actually enjoy kayaking, before signing on.
 You must be able to paddle a minimum of 4 hours per day (with breaks) in order to participate.
-The exact distance we paddle each day will depend on local weather and wind conditions, and participants should expect to paddle for sustained periods of up to 2 hours at a time.
+The exact distance we paddle each day will depend on local weather and wind conditions, but participants should expect to paddle for sustained periods of up to two hours at a time.
 The river is relatively narrow and water is very slow-moving, with little or no current.
-We will encounter no waves or rapids, though sometimes it can be windy in the river canyons and we may have to paddle against the wind, which can be more taxing.
-Please note that during breaks ashore for rest stops and/or a picnic lunch, 'bathroom breaks' may entail finding a hidden spot in the bushes, as toilet facilities are not always available.
+We will encounter no waves or rapids, though sometimes it can be windy in the river canyons, and we may have to paddle against the wind, which can be more taxing.
+Please note that during breaks ashore for rest stops and/or a picnic lunch, bathroom facilities may be limited and may entail finding a private, hidden spot in the bushes.
 Hikes ashore take us through inviting landscapes that frequently include historic sites.
-Hikes typically last from one to three hours over well-marked easy but hilly terrain, sometimes following a dirt road among the vineyards.
-You must be able to walk a minimum of one mile to participate in this trip, including easily navigating stairs.
+Hikes typically last from one to three hours over well-marked easy but hilly terrain, sometimes following a dirt road through the vineyards.
+You must be able to walk a minimum of one mile to participate in this trip, including the ability to easily navigate stairs.